 Limit the number of people in confined spaces such as toilets

-We will be erecting comprehensive signage throughout our buildings as a reminder of these measures whilst also marking out 2m distancing.
-We will also be removing or marking off communal seating that can’t be used so as to maintain social distancing.
+We have erected comprehensive signage throughout our buildings as a reminder of these measures whilst also marking out 2m distancing.
+We have also removed and marked off communal seating that can’t be used so as to maintain social distancing.

 Reception and Visitors